rickymarcon/aws-cdk-fargate-service-demo/README.md

 mv .env.sample .env
 ```

+### Github Access Token

-Note: A [GitHub personal access token](<(https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)>) is needed for the CI server to pull from your repo.
+A [GitHub personal access token](<(https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)>) is required for the CI server to pull from your repo.
+To configure a personal access token:

+1. Generate a Github access token for yourself: https://github.com/settings/tokens
+2. Add the token to the `GITHUB_TOKEN` environment variable in [`cdk/.env`](./cdk/.env):

 ## Build